alanfranz/killmesoftly/README.md

 * consider transforming such scripts in a set of functions that can be sourced, rather than used as executables
 * add options for killing process groups and/or check whether children have actually exited
 * add options for matching on full name, not just on process name
+* remove dependency on bash and let sh suffice.

 ## Thanks